Openprovider General Terms and Conditions

-- If the Client is required to adjust, delete or hand over data stored in Openprovider’s systems within the context of a legal obligation pursuant to the Personal Data Protection Act, for instance, Openprovider will facilitate this activity to the best possible extent.
+- If the Client is required to adjust, delete or hand over data stored in Openprovider’s systems within the context of a legal obligation pursuant to the Personal Data Protection Act or another law on the same subject for instance, Openprovider will facilitate this activity to the best possible extent.
 The costs of the relevant activities may be invoiced separately.

 Article 11.
 Duration and end

 - The term of this Agreement shall start from the effective date hereof and will automatically renew until termination.